O, you happy roots, branch and mediatrix (2020)

 The image recognition algorithm:

 The code (created by Isaac Clarke from Black Shuck) uses a Computer Vision program (built with the OpenCV library) that uses a Template Matching (aka Pattern Matching) algorithm to recognise and label the ciphers in each frame of a video stream, blending analysis with the ‘incorrect perception’ of pareidolia.
-It uses programming that can be contextualised within Living Computation https://www.livingcomputation.org/index.html, where computer architecture is based on the observation of living systems and pattern language.
+It uses programming that can be contextualised within ALife Computing, and influenced by projects such as the Living Computation Foundation where computer architecture is based on the observation of living systems and pattern language.
 The code created for O, you happy roots… has both set functions and non-deterministic elements; each time it’s run it will recognise and choose elements differently, discarding information as it selects a focus.
 It is therefore a process closer to the reality of human perception.

 The hybrid plants are created from the emerging ciphers by recognising elements of the names of any two different plants from Hildegard’s glossary.
 However, the exact composition of the name is randomly selected over millions of possibilities (eg: Apple gives Ap, App, Appl, pple, ple, le; Wheat gives Wh, Whe, Whea, eat, at, so the new hybrid name would combine different permutations of those: eg: Whap, Appeat, Wheapple… etc).